WEST (TV network): Affiliates

 At launch, WEST was available in 46 television markets across the country, including most major markets.
-The network was also available at launch through Dish, along with TDS Telecom's IPTV service and Frndly TV, with some cable distribution in markets where Weigel stations are available or the group has national distribution and channel slots for their networks.
+The network was also available at launch through Dish (with internet service), along with TDS Telecom's IPTV service and Frndly TV, with some cable distribution in markets where Weigel stations are available or the group has national distribution and channel slots for their networks.

-Stations with bold channel numbers are owned by Weigel.